ogc1231/comprehensible-spanish-frontend/README.md

 - As a general site user  if the keywords I am searching for don't exist I will be told that no results were found, so i can adjust my search keyword. `(SHOULD HAVE)`
 - As a general site user I can see how long ago a resource was created, so I know when it was created/updated. `(SHOULD HAVE)`
 - As a general user I can see the profile of who created a resource, so I can view their profile and the other resources they have created. `(COULD HAVE)`
+- As a general site user I can filter the resources by dialect, so I see the resources that suit my needs. `(COULD HAVE)`
+- As a general site user I can filter the resources by difficulty level, so I see the resources that suit my needs. `(COULD HAVE)`
+- As a general site user I can filter the resources by media type, so I see the resources that suit my needs. `(COULD HAVE)`
 - As a general sit user I can switch on dark mode, so choose which colour layout I prefer. `(WON'T HAVE)`